I ate oatmeal, leftover from breakfast, for lunch today.

 - I wasn’t in the mood for it and so didn’t cook it (hangs head in shame…)

-It’s being so spoiled by the abundance of cheap, easily obtained food that I get to decide what I want to eat, instead of eating what’s available (which is how it is for 90% of the world’s population now, and used to be here for previous generations).
+It’s me being spoiled by the abundance of cheap, easily obtained food that means I get to decide what I want to eat, instead of eating what’s available (which is how it is for 90% of the world’s population now, and used to be, here in the US, for previous generations).

 Right now in the first world, too many easily obtained, cheap calories are what’s killing us.
 Americans spend less money on food than anyone else in the developed world.
 (As an example, the French spend twice what we do on food as a percentage of income.
 Yet they eat far better, weigh less and live longer.)

-But for me, the bigger issue is food waste as a symptom of laziness or entitlement.
+But for me, the bigger issue is food waste as a symptom of my entitlement.